Feature Space Exploration For Planning Initial Benthic AUV Surveys: Informative Path Planning by Exploring the Feature Space

-\textit{Find Starting Position}: Selects a starting position either at random or by estimating where an informative place to start is.
-To estimate an informative starting position, random points are sampled from the environment feature are extracted at each of these points.
-The starting position is the point with features that are most distinct from all the sampled points.
-For survey areas that feature an overabundance of bare habitats, this ensures the tree is in range of interesting habitats. \\ \textit{Aim}: Select a target point either at random or towards a goal point, as is the case in RRT.
+\textit{Aim} \\ Select a target point either at random or towards a goal point, as is the case in RRT.
 For moving towards a goal point, spatial points are randomly sampled from the environment.
 For each of these points, the reward is calculated between the point and all the other points currently in the tree.
 The point with the maximum reward is selected.
-The objective is to direct the tree towards informative areas. \\ \textit{Select}: Given the target point, find the nearest (spatially) $k$ nodes.
-For each of these nodes, assess the reward for moving to this target point.
-The planner selects the node that has the maximum reward and budget available. \\ \textit{Steer}: Extend the selected node towards the target point, while checking for collision with any obstacles.
-For this application, these obstacles are usually areas that are either too shallow or deep for the AUV to operate. \\ \textit{Grow}: Create a new node at this new point and add it to the tree. \\ \textit{Evaluate}: Evaluate each of the candidate paths to identify which path most comprehensively samples the feature space.
+The objective is to direct the tree towards informative areas.